ableron/ableron/ableron-java/README.md

   - Default: `false`
   - Whether to enable auto-refreshing of cached fragments, before they expire.<br>
     If set to `true`, cached fragments are getting asynchronously refreshed before they expire.
-This reduces the cache miss rate and thus have a positive impact on latency.
+This reduces the cache miss rate and thus has a positive impact on latency.
 On the other hand, additional traffic is introduced, because the cached fragments are loaded again even before their actual expiration time.<br>
     Fragments are tried to be refreshed when only 15% of their initial time to live remains.
 In case of failure, refresh is repeated three times with a static delay of one second.